Plastic surgery can either give you the body of your dreams, or it can be a disaster that makes you wish you never went under the knife.

 Surgery is traumatic on your body.
 Before you undergo a procedure, make sure your health is good.

 Eat well and get plenty of rest.
 A healthy body handles an invasive procedure and recovers better than a body that lacks good care.

 The choice to have plastic surgery is your decision.
 However, it's good to talk to others while you make your decision about surgery to change the appearance of a part of your body.

 Talk to others who have had the same procedure.
 Listen to how they felt before, during, and after the surgery.

 Was it too painful?
 Are they pleased with the results?
 Why did they want the procedure?

 Talk to friends and family who have known you and who love you.
 You don't need their approval.
 But, make sure you have a good support system for recovery after your surgery.

 You must play an active part to ensure good plastic surgery.

 Do your research and follow doctor's orders.
 Make sure to prepare your mind and body for the changes to your body and the recovery.

-Dr Joseph Rizk is one of Sydney’s trusted Plastic Surgeons.
-You’ll find he has the qualifications and the results for a wide variety of cosmetic procedures.
+Dr Joseph Rizk is a trusted plastic surgeon in Sydney.
+You'll find he has the qualifications and the results for a wide variety of cosmetic procedures.